 Because we’re using just a splash of water though, you’ll want to refrigerate it for longer storage.

-This is also the same dressing we use when we make Italian pasta salad.
-We sprinkle a bit of freshly grated Parmesan cheese on top and OH MY – it’s so good!
+This is also the same dressing we use when we make Italian Pasta Salad.
+We sprinkle a bit of freshly grated Parmesan cheese on top and OH MY – it’s so amazing!

 - Greek Salad Dressing